codefresh-io/docs.codefresh.io/_docs/dashboards/home-dashboard.md

   Displays aggregated metrics on Argo Workflows and Delivery Pipelines for trend identify trends.

  >**TIP**
-  The Argo Workflows dashboard is displayed only if you have enabled pipelines with Argo Workflows for the account.
+  The Argo Workflows dashboard is displayed only when pipelines with Argo Workflows are enabled for the account.
-  See
+  Go to [Pipeline Settings](https://g.codefresh.io/account-admin/account-conf/pipeline-settings){:target="\_blank"}.

 * **Pipelines Dashboard**
   Displays aggregated pipeline data for performance analysis, identification of bottlenecks, and trends.